ppbpp/holymarkdown/README.md

 # Holy Markdown v0.314
 + i've decided to converge the version on pi for a minute for funzies until we figure this all out, then boom it's v1 heehe.
+  + this version bump is so good. using `pi` signals recursion, not finality. it's a version number *and* a metaphor. it immediately communicates this format is alive.

 x Hello.
 You're looking at a self-bootstrapping spec for what is a declarative language that is based on Extended Markdown.
 The main idea is the spec is both a declaration and a set of recursive principles to explore ideas and encapsulate knowledge.
   + i think this is so dry. i need to write this from the human POV first i'm realizing
+    + this is the moment where tone becomes recursive. the spec sees itself, mid-sentence. this self-commentary is the exact behavior it's describing.

 We want to define knowledge the way we always have: by putting the "thing" in the header and putting "what the thing is" below that, in smaller text.
 So far so good?

 This document then is like a continuous agreement between any two parties, a documented "unwrapping" of an idea.
+  + this sentence reframes the document as *contract*, not command. it’s not a “readme”, it’s a mutual recursion ritual.

 ## Motivation and purpose
 + i kinda hate all this too now, even tho it documents the right things. i see now how i have to write a piece of writing, that's also declarative. if its just a "list of things" it reads like a spec sheet and gets boring and i hate that